RamiKrispin/awesome-ds-setting/README.md

 ```

-### Installing Ruff
+### Install Ruff

-Ruff is an extremely fast Python linter and code formatted, written in Rust.
+Ruff is an extremely fast Python linter and code formatter, written in Rust.

 You can install Ruff directly from PyPi using `pip`:
 ```shell
 pip install ruff
 ```
-On Mac and Linux using `curl`:
+On Mac and Linux, using `curl`:
 ```shell
 curl -LsSf https://astral.sh/ruff/install.sh | sh
 ```
-Likewise, on Windows using `powershell`:
+Likewise, on Windows, using `powershell`:
 ```shell
 powershell -c "irm https://astral.sh/ruff/install.ps1 | iex"
 ```